Lecrae discography

-The discography of Lecrae, an American Christian hip hop artist, consists of 11 studio albums, two of which were collaborative; four mixtapes; two extended plays, one of which was collaborative; 110 singles, including 61 as a featured performer; 66 music videos, including 31 as a featured performer; and 86 guest and other appearances.
-Lecrae debuted with Real Talk in 2004 through Reach Records; the album was re-issued the following year by Cross Movement Records.
-After the Music Stops followed in 2006 and his third solo album, Rebel, was released in 2008 and reached No. 1 on the Gospel chart, the first Christian hip hop album to do so.
+The discography of Lecrae, an American Christian hip hop artist, consists of 10 studio albums, one which was collaborative; fives mixtapes, one of which was collaborative; three extended plays (two of which were collaborative); 142 singles, including 81 as a featured performer; 80 music videos, including 40 as a featured performer; and 87 guest and other appearances.
+He debuted with Real Talk in 2004 through Reach Records; the album was re-issued a year later by Cross Movement Records.
+After the Music Stops followed in 2006 and his third solo album, Rebel, was released in 2008.
+It reached No. 1 on the Gospel chart, the first Christian hip hop album to do so.
 Rehab, his fourth solo album, was released in 2010 and reached No. 1 on the Gospel, Christian, and Independent charts, and garnered a nomination at the 53rd Grammy Awards.
 Rehab: The Overdose, was released on January 11, 2011, and peaked at No. 1 on the Christian and Gospel charts.
-Lecrae began garnering mainstream attention when he performed at the 2011 BET Hip Hop Awards Cypher (a group free-style), and was featured on the Statik Selektah song "Live and Let Live" from his Population Control album.
+Lecrae began garnering mainstream attention when he performed at the 2011 BET Hip Hop Awards Cypher (a group free-style) and was featured on the Statik Selektah song "Live and Let Live" from his Population Control album.